 Who Should Consider a 401(k) Loan

-- You have a sufficiently large balance in your 401(k): Since 401(k) loans are limited to the lesser of 50% of your vested balance or $50,000, you’ll want to make sure that it will be enough to satisfy your funding needs.
+- You have a sufficiently large balance in your 401(k): Since 401(k) loans are limited to the lesser of 50% of your vested balance or $50,000, you’ll want to ensure that it will be enough to satisfy your funding needs.

 - You don’t anticipate separating from your employer in the short term: Since you’d have to repay the loan on an accelerated timeline if you separated from your employer, we recommend this as an option only if you don’t foresee any short-term changes in employment.

-- You don’t qualify for a business loan: A 401(k) loan rarely has requirements for things like credit scores or income, which makes it a good option to consider if you’re not able to get a business loan.
+- You don’t qualify for a business loan: A 401(k) loan rarely has requirements for things like credit scores or income, which makes it a good option to consider if you’re unable to get a business loan.

 Summary of Typical Rates, Terms & Qualifications